Scroll down to browse children’s books about the Netherlands. Or click on one of the links below to go to another section of the site.

 Book recommendations for adults

 If you’re looking for something for your personal reading set in Amsterdam, I recommend Tulip Fever.
 It’s all about tulipmania in 1630s Amsterdam.
-It is being made into a movie, which is set to be released in late August 2017.
+I also really liked the Girl with the Pearl Earring.
+This takes place in 1600s Delft.

 Showing all 16 results